dmis-lab/ANGEL/README.md

 ## Direct Use

-To run the model without any need for a preprocessed dataset, you can use the run_sample.py script.
+To run the model without any need for a preprocessed dataset, you can use the run_sample.sh script.

 ```bash
 bash script/inference/run_sample.sh ncbi